verbb/social-feed/docs/providers/facebook.md

 ## Connecting to Facebook

 ### Step 1.
-Admin Access to Facebook Page or Facebook Group
+Admin Access to Facebook Page
-In order to fetch posts from a Facebook Page or Facebook Group, you must be an Admin for the page/group you want to access.
+In order to fetch posts from a Facebook Page, you must be an Admin for the page you want to access.

 ### Step 2: Register a Facebook App
 1. Go to the <a href="https://developers.facebook.com/apps/" target="_blank">Meta for Developers</a> page.